ToolJet/ToolJet/docs/docs/data-sources/bigquery.md

 <img className="screenshot-full" src="/img/datasource-reference/bigquery/bq-query.png" alt="BQ query" />

-Click on the **run** button to run the query.
-NOTE: Query should be saved before running.

 :::tip
 Query results can be transformed using transformations.
 Read our transformations documentation to see how: [link](/docs/tutorial/transformations)